mordori/Hive-Helsinki/README.md

 ## [libft](https://github.com/mordori/libft)

-Library of commonly used standard and additional utility functions from libc recreated in C.
+Static library of fundamental and additional utility functions from libc recreated in C.
 - Some of the functions have been modified from the subject, e.g. to handle errors
 - Includes functions from subsequently completed projects and expanded utility implementations